 Network Folders with NTFS permissions [Staging]

-To setup a network Folder with NTFS permissions:
+To set up a Network Folder with NTFS permissions:

-• Step 1: Set permissions type to NTFS:
+1. Set permissions type to NTFS:

 Additional Information and Troubleshooting